Sue: Peter Grimwade again? So he writes and directs at the same time. Excellent.

 And then Sue begins to lose the will to live.

 Sue: This is crap.
 I’ve stopped paying attention to it.
-I just don’t care anymore.
-Rub my feet, this is torture.
+I just don’t care any more.
+Rub my feet, Neil, because this is torture.

-The episode concludes with the Xeraphin transferred to the centre of the Master’s TARDIS.
-Or, in short:
+The episode concludes when the Xeraphin are transferred to the centre of the Master’s TARDIS.
+Or in other words: the Master has finally defeated the Doctor.

 Sue: I was really looking forward to Peter Davison but this series is all over the place.
-Please tell me that it gets better.
-I don’t think I can stand it anymore.top
+Please tell me it gets better, Neil.
+I don’t think I can stand much more.

-Stapley and Bilton take the TARDIS back to the Doctor with the help of Hayter’s ghost.
+Stapley and Bilton take the TARDIS back to the Doctor with help from Hayter’s ghost.
+The Doctor commends him for piloting the TARDIS with such precision.

 Sue: Are you joking?
 Any idiot can fly it these days.
 What’s the big deal?